 All kinds.
 Here are examples of types of injuries we have experience handling:Burns and Explosions

 Victims of burn injuries often experience unbearable pain and suffering.
 They must often endure skin grafts, multiple surgeries, and long hospital stays.
 They may be disfigured for life.
 They are often at risk of infections.
 Common causes of burn injuries are: household fires, leaking gas, malfunctioning hot water heaters, inadvertent mixtures of explosive chemicals, and gas tank misuse.
 Explosions often cause even more catastrophic injuries than fires.
 They can be caused by propane or natural gas leaks in your home or in other settings.
 The injuries are often not limited to burns; they include traumatic bone and "crush" injuries and traumatic brain injuries.
-At Michaels & Smolak we have successfully handled many explosion and burn cases.
+The explosion and fire burn lawyers at the Syracuse firm of Michaels & Smolak have successfully handled many explosion and burn cases.
 Contact us to discuss your case.Brain Injuries

 Brain injuries usually leave their victims changed forever.
 Head trauma of almost any severity can cause permanent damage, personality changes and disorders, and damage to speech and memory functions.
 At Michaels & Smolak we have successfully handled many brain injury cases.
 Contact us to discuss your case.Paralysis